-Planning permission is sought for the erection of four self-catering units with air source heat pumps and associated parking, landscaping and drainage infrastructure at Furrowend, Eday.
+Planning permission (part retrospective) is sought for the erection of four self-catering units with air source heat pumps and associated parking, landscaping and drainage infrastructure at Furrowend, Eday.
 Since the initial submission of the application, various amendments have been submitted, with significant material changes being the subject of re-consultation and notification.
+This application was initially reported to the Planning Committee on 29 November 2023; however, following an allegation that work had commenced without planning permission, the application was deferred to allow officers to further investigate.
+It was confirmed that works had commenced, and this is addressed, including the application being made part-retrospective.
 One objection has been received regarding the suitability and use of the existing access; the objection is not of sufficient weight to merit refusal of the application.
 Accordingly, the application is recommended for approval, subject to conditions.

 Application Number: 22/469/PP. Application Type: Planning permission.
-Proposal: Erect four self-catering units with air source heat pumps, and associated parking, landscaping and drainage infrastructure.
+Proposal: Erect four self-catering units with air source heat pumps, and associated parking, landscaping and drainage infrastructure (part retrospective).
 Applicant: Orissor Trust Ltd, 14 Craigmore Road, Rothesay, Isle of Bute, PA20 9LB.
 Agent: John D. Crawford Ltd, 72 New Wynd, Montrose, DD10 8RF.